-That hospitality has met him every step of the way.
-People have seen his story on the news, and reached out to make sure he has somewhere to stay.
-Others have helped him in other ways, like when he encountered severe flooding that had forced the closure of the highway near Fredericton, NB, and was escorted through by the RCMP.
+That hospitality met him every step of the way.
+People saw his story on the news and reached out to make sure he had somewhere to stay.
+Others helped him in other ways, like when he encountered severe flooding that had forced the closure of the highway near Fredericton, NB, and was he escorted through by the RCMP.

 “It’s a small world when we find ourselves doing God’s work,” Rodney tells me.

-Most of all, though, he asks that they pray for the 250 million children living in conflict zones around the world.
+He continues to ask that Canadians pray for the 250 million children living in conflict zones around the world.

 ,” Rodney concludes.

 Meanwhile, I might just be tempted to dust off my walking shoes this summer.
 I'll also be thinking of Rodney's challenge to "use what you have and do what you can."
 So... what can you do